dosing

 “EASE-OF-USE"

-An online quantitative survey* was conducted on behalf of Incyte from March 19 to May 10, 2024 including 95 current OPZELURA users with AD.8
+An online quantitative survey* was conducted on behalf of Incyte from March 19 to May 10, 2024 including 95 current OPZELURA users ages 12+ with mild to moderate AD.7

 According to the 95 AD patients,

-100% OF PATIENTS AGREED THAT OPZELURA IS EASY TO USE8
+100% OF PATIENTS AGREED THAT OPZELURA IS EASY TO USE7

 Data were self-reported and outcomes may vary.
 No conclusions of safety or efficacy should be made based on these results.